Caliento, Manitoba

 Caliento is a small, unorganized community in southeastern Manitoba in the Rural Municipality of Stuartburn, situated between the communities of Vita, Zhoda, and Sundown.

-It is approximately 100 km from Winnipeg and is around 45 km from Emerson, Manitoba, at the Canada–US border.
+It is approximately 100 km from Winnipeg and around 45 km from Emerson, Manitoba, at the Canada–US border.
 A post office was opened there c.
 1912 on section 14-2-8E; Safron Stefiuk was the first postmaster.
 The origin of the name is not certain.